What are DHILS programs?

 - self-advocacy training;

-- training on a wide range of independent living skills topics such as the use of assistive technology, communication skills, how to manage money for daily needs, how to find a job, how to find support groups, etc.;
+- training on a wide range of independent living skills topics such as the use of assistive technology, communication skills, how to manage money for daily needs, how to find support groups, how to find housing, etc.;

 - topical workshops for consumer education;